GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 https://github.com/<OWNER/REPO>/discussions/<number>

-Add a top-level comment to the created Discussion using comment.
-Pass the Discussion number (or URL) as an argument.
+We'll add a top-level comment to the created Discussion using comment.
+Pass the Discussion number (or URL) as the argument.

 gh discussion comment <number> --repo OWNER/REPO --body "comment operation check"